GCSE Intervention Strategies: Making The Most Of Your Extra Lessons

 GCSE maths is still going ahead

-Despite this picture from across the country, and after 2 years of disruption and Centre Assessed Grades, the government has made it clear that the GCSEs in 2022 are still going ahead.
-With internal resources stretched, and additional catch up funding on offer, many schools are turning to additional GCSE intervention strategies to support students to make additional progress and succeed in their exams.
+Despite this picture from across the country, and after several years of disruption GCSEs are now pretty much back to normal.
+With internal resources stretched, and with additional catch up funding that was made available, many schools have been able to realised the benefits of additional GCSE intervention strategies to support students to make additional progress and succeed in their exams.

 Who: Identifying pupils for intervention